 Parking is available in most campus lots, and parking permits are not required on the day of the ceremony.
 All meters are free to use except those on Rossow, Harpst and B streets.
 Disabled parking is located in lot FS9 at Harpst and Rossow streets as well as lots G14 and G15 at Union and 14th street.
 Shuttle buses for those with mobility limitations will run continuously from those lots—look for the shuttle pick-up areas under the tents.
 Note that only shuttles and other authorized vehicles are allowed on Union Street north of 17th Street.

 To reach the passenger drop off area, turn left from Union Street onto 17th.
 For all other drop-offs, go to the designated lots where shuttles are available.

 Shuttles pick up passengers at designated locations every 10 minutes.
 Those leaving from the disabled parking lots are designed to accommodate wheelchairs.
 Distance and terrain from designated parking lots to the commencement site in Redwood Bowl may be significant for some individuals.
 There are some steep inclines and numerous stairs in certain areas, see the map for suggested pedestrian routes.

 What services are available in the stadium during the ceremony?

 A flower booth will be located at the south end of Redwood Bowl, and will be selling leis, rose bouquets, spring bouquets and stuffed animals.

-The Humboldt Alumni Association will also have a booth, selling gifts for graduates and memberships in the Association.
+Forever Humboldt will also have a booth selling gifts for graduates.

-For the convenience of guests arriving early, food and beverages (coffee, tea, soft drinks) will be on sale at the concession stand in the stadium.
+For the convenience of guests arriving early, food and beverages will be on sale at the concession stand in the stadium.
 Water stations will also be available and guests are encouraged to bring their reusable coffee cups and water bottles.